Planning a road trip around Iceland? Well aren’t you in for a treat!

 Höfn → Egilsstaðir

-- Hallormsstaður National Forest – you might notice something in this area that has been lacking so far in your Iceland road trip… trees!
-That’s because you’re on the doorstep of what’s considered to be Iceland’s largest forest!
+You might also notice something in this area that has been lacking so far in your Iceland road trip… trees!
+That’s because you’re on the doorstep of what’s considered to be Iceland’s largest forest; the Hallormsstaður National Forest.

 Spend your night in… Egilsstaðir